tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

     name: Gas Meter
     icon: mdi:gauge
     state_topic: "gasmeter/outside/value"
-    unit_of_measurement: 'ft³' #Actual is ccf, but ccf not available in HA.
+    unit_of_measurement: 'ft³' #Actual is ccf
     device_class: 'gas'
     state_class: 'total_increasing' #value monotonically increasing
     value_template: " {{ ( value | multiply(1))  | round (2) }}"
 ```
-The Gas Meter Analyzer outputs a MQTT value as read from the meter, and in my case, the Itron gas meter readings are in units of ccf.
-As of this writting, Home Assistant does not support ccf units for its Energy Management.
-The closest thing is cubic feet.
-I chose in my setup to use ft³ but _pretend_ they are units of ccf.
-If one wants actual ccf values, one can change the multiplier in the value template to `multiply(100)`.
+The Gas Meter Analyzer outputs a MQTT value as read from the meter, and in my case, the Itron gas meter readings are in units of CCF.
+Starting with release 2022.12, Home Assistant supports CCF units for sensors and for its Energy Management.
+However the Energy Management features displays the units as ft³ and not CCF.
+So if your sensor is set up use CCF, the Energy Management will take the hourly difference in the sensor's readings and multiply by 100 to display the results in ft³.
+Since my provider tracks and bills my usage based on CCF and not ft³, I have chosen in my setup to use ft³ but _pretend_ the Energy Management is displaying in units of ccf.
 ## Pi Camera Enclosure
 <img alt="Raspberry Pi Camera Assembly" src="./readme_media/PiCamera.png" width="250" height="194"  /><br/>
 _My Raspberry Pi Camera and its enclosure._ <br/>